 - UNODC Iran supported the establishment of the Customs Administration drug dog contingent programme in 2012, and has continued its technical support to the Anti-Narcotics Police (ANP) drug-detecting dog training centre, ongoing since 1999.
-Since the implementation of Sub-programme 1 started in 2011, UNODC has procured 28 drug-detecting dogs (18 for ANP and 10 for Customs, and 8 for the Prisons Organization) and provided specialized training for handlers, in addition to search kits, drug test kits, and special vehicles for the transportation of dogs, which are used to facilitate the operation of drug-detecting dog units across the country, particularly at the eastern borders with Afghanistan and Pakistan.
+Since the implementation of Sub-programme 1 started in 2011, UNODC has procured 36 drug-detecting dogs (18 for ANP, 10 for Customs, and 8 for the Prisons Organization) and provided specialized training for handlers, in addition to search kits, 60 drug and precursor test kits, and 11 special vehicles for the transportation of dogs, which are used to facilitate the operation of drug-detecting dog units across the country, particularly at the Eastern borders with Afghanistan and Pakistan.
 Supply of drug detecting dogs to the ANP and Customs Administration is expected to increase the seizures of illicit drugs.
 Several tons of different types of drugs are seized by the Iranian law enforcement authorities on an annual basis thanks to detection dogs.

-- UNODC Iran has engaged the Iranian drug testing laboratories in the International Collaborative Exercise (ICE), which provides them with the opportunity to assess and strengthen their capacity in analyzing the seized drugs.
+- UNODC Iran has engaged four Iranian drug testing laboratories in the International Collaborative Exercise (ICE), which provides them with the opportunity to assess and strengthen their capacity in analyzing the seized drugs.

-- With the aim of promoting maritime security, UNODC introduced Iran to the Global Container Control Programme (CCP), a joint programme between UNODC and the World Customs Office (WCO) to assist countries to establish effective container controls in selected sea ports in order to prevent the exploitation of shipping containers for drug trafficking or other illicit activities.
+- With the aim of promoting maritime security, UNODC introduced Iran to the Global Container Control Programme (CCP), a joint programme between UNODC and the World Customs Organization (WCO) to assist countries to establish effective container controls in selected sea ports in order to prevent the exploitation of shipping containers for drug trafficking or other illicit activities.
 A Container Control Unit (CCU) was established in 2012 in Bandar Abbas, the most important port of the country in terms of the volume of transit containers, with the support of UNODC through providing the necessary office equipment and training personnel on risk assessment and container profiling.
 Although the operationalization of the unit has been faced with delays due to internal issues, UNODC has continued to promote the CCP at every appropriate opportunity to revamp its implementation in Iran.

 - Sub-programme 1 has been working in tandem with the Regional Programme for Afghanistan and Neighbouring Countries, reinforcing the latter's overall strategy and contributing to its outcomes through the engagement of the Islamic Republic of Iran in the platforms created and supported under the Regional Programme.
-In addition to its co-chairmanship of the Regional Programme for 2013/2014, Iran has been actively participating in numerous activities and meetings organized under the Regional Programme, such as: CENCOMM training (Almaty, June 2014), the meetings of the Regional Intelligence Working Group on Precursors (RIWGP) (Tashkent, May 2012, and Tehran, August 2013; Ashgabat, January 2014; and Astana, April 2014), the International Meeting of the Ministers/Heads of the Counter-Narcotics Agencies aimed at combating drug trafficking as well as assessing the drug situation in the region, (Dushanbe, November 2013), the Syntactic Drugs and Clandestine Lab Training (Ankara, April 2013), and a regional workshop on Forensics (Almaty, October 2012).
+In addition to its co-chairmanship of the Regional Programme for 2013/2014, Iran has been actively participating in numerous activities and meetings organized under the Regional Programme, such as: CENCOMM training (Almaty, June 2014), the meetings of the Regional Intelligence Working Group on Precursors (RIWGP) (Tashkent, May 2012; Tehran, August 2013; Ashgabat, January 2014; and Astana, April 2014), the International Meeting of the Ministers/Heads of the Counter-Narcotics Agencies aimed at combating drug trafficking as well as assessing the drug situation in the region, (Dushanbe, November 2013), the Syntactic Drugs and Clandestine Lab Training (Ankara, April 2013), and a regional workshop on Forensics (Almaty, October 2012).

 The following key developments have been achieved under the TI with UNODC Iran's support and engagement:

 - A Joint Planning Cell (JPC) was established in Tehran for information and intelligence sharing and the implementation of joint counter-narcotics operations, and became fully operational by stationing 3 Permanent Liaison Officers (PLOs).
-A total of 19 simultaneous / joint operations have been planned and conducted by the JPC from 2009 to mid 2013, leading to the seizure of 11,664 tons of different types of drugs and 530 liters of illicit chemical precursors.
+A total of 23 simultaneous / joint operations have been planned and conducted by the JPC from 2009 to mid-2014, leading to the seizure of 13,114, tons of different types of drugs and 530 liters of illicit chemical precursors.

 - In 2012, JPC and the Central Asian Regional Information and Coordination Centre (CARICC) started exploring the possibilities of operational collaboration, with UNODC Iran's support.

-- Two Border Liaison Offices were established in the Iranian sites of Taybad and Mirjaveh on the borders with Afghanistan (Islamqala) and Pakistan (Taftan), respectively, and were equipped by UNODC.
-To date, the Office has also facilitated two operational meetings between Taybad and Islamqala BLOs.
+- Two Border Liaison Offices were established in the Iranian sites of Tayabad and Mirjaveh on the borders with Afghanistan (Islamqala) and Pakistan (Taftan), respectively, and were equipped by UNODC.
+To date, the Office has also facilitated three operational meetings between Tayabad and Islamqala BLOs.

 - UNODC Iran has been actively supporting new initiatives launched under TI, e.g the Maritime Security Initiative (MaRes) and the promotion of alternative livelihood and job creation at the Afghan border provinces with Iran and Pakistan.
 The Office took part in the organization of the first meeting on Maritime Cooperation under MaReS, which was held on 21 April 2013 in Tehran and brought together senior counter-narcotics enforcement and maritime officials from Iran, Pakistan, Afghanistan, and the United Arab Emirates (UAE).
 The second Maritime Cooperation meeting was held in Kabul on 19 August 2013, with the participation of senior counter-narcotics enforcement officials from the three TI partners.
 The two events concluded with important recommendations including, inter-alia, the establishment of a Regional Maritime Network among TI members and willing regional states; the appointment of Focal Points by the regional member states; the initiation of an Action Plan; and the establishment of a data bank.

-- As a result of a 5-month real-time intelligence-led exchange and cooperation among Iran, UAE and Pakistan, the Iranian and UAE maritime forces seized 7.3 tons of different types of drugs (heroin, opium, and hashish) in the Persian Gulf waters from 20 to 23 August 2013.
+- As a result of a 5-month real-time intelligence-led exchange and cooperation among Iran, the UAE and Pakistan, the Iranian and UAE maritime forces seized 7.3 tons of different types of drugs (heroin, opium, and hashish) in the Persian Gulf waters from 20 to 23 August 2013.
 The seized cargo was for trafficking to regional states, African and European destinations.
 A second intelligence-based maritime operation followed in September 2013 and was conducted by the JPC, Oman and UAE marine authorities.
 It resulted in the destruction of about 1 ton of drugs, the seizure of the vessel, and the arrest of criminal network members in Oman Sea.